Skip to the main content

 Meet Michele Jones

-Nicole reminds me of today’s guest, Michele Jones.
-Michele Jones is the Executive Director for the Alberta Assessment Consortium.
+Michele Jones is the Executive Director of the Alberta Assessment Consortium.
 When I first talked with Michele, her transparency truly resonated with me regarding her personal story of growth when it comes to assessment practices because I know most educators will nod their heads and say, “yeah, me too,” when they hear it.
 Jone’s background includes teaching physical education and social studies in secondary education.

 Formative Assessment Routines